tjgillis/sdk-ios/README.markdown

 You are responsible for providing an appropriate UI for user opt-out.
 User data is sent by default.

+<a id="recording"></a>
 ### Recording game opens
 Your app must report each time your application comes to the foreground.
 PlayHaven uses these events to measure the click-through rate of your content units to help optimize the performance of your implementation.
 This request is asynchronous and may run in the background while your game is loading.

 Consider putting an open request in _both_ of these application delegate methods:
-    * -(BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions This will record a game open when the application is first launched
+    * -(BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions This will record a game open when the application is first launched.
-    * -(void)applicationWillEnterForeground:(UIApplication *)application This will record a game open each time the app is foregrounded after being launched
+    * -(void)applicationWillEnterForeground:(UIApplication *)application This will record a game open each time the app is foregrounded after being launched.

 An open request may be sent using the following code: